 “In both situations, drivers should be prepared to move over and increase the space between their vehicle and the work zone,” she said, “if it’s safe to do so.”

 For Jimmy Sandhu, occupational health and safety and safety advisory services for SafetyDriven, winter tires, sunlight hours, flash flooding, and driving behaviour are areas commercial operators must focus on when transitioning into spring.

 Winter tires are often taken off too early, according to Sandhu.
 And flash flooding becomes a greater risk in spring.

 “As warmer weather approaches, there is a possibility of too much heat melting some recently fallen snow,” said Sandhu.
-“This could of course lead to flash flooding, which requires dispatch to keep an eye on weather reports and ensure staff is adequately prepared.”
+“This could, of course, lead to flash flooding, which requires dispatch to keep an eye on weather reports and ensure staff is adequately prepared.”

 “With more drivers on the roadways, and some speeding more so than others, it’s important for truck drivers to be aware,” he said.
 “As a former truck driver, it’s important to be patient with other road users.”

-With the onset of spring, there are several areas commercial vehicle enforcement officers look at when inspecting commercial vehicles.
+With the onset of spring, there are several areas of commercial vehicle enforcement officers look at when inspecting commercial vehicles.

-Devon Van Dellen, transport officer and Commercial Vehicle Safety Alliance instructor for the Commercial Vehicle Enforcement Branch in Alberta, said drivers should look for cracking on stress points of the vehicle due to ice melting off the frame.
+Devon Van Dellen, the transport officer and Commercial Vehicle Safety Alliance instructor for the Commercial Vehicle Enforcement Branch in Alberta, said drivers should look for cracking on stress points of the vehicle due to ice melting off the frame.